filecash/filecash_announcement/README.md

 The FileCash community was formally established on September 18th, 2020, and opened the Github code base on September 19th, 2020.
 In the initial stage, only some part of the source code will be available during the test stage.
 The entire source code is planned to be unveiled after mainnet’s launch.

-#### [The No.13 version](https://github.com/filecash/lotus/releases/tag/filecash-v0.9.0-fix3) released on Jan 22nd made improvements as below:
+#### The No.13 version released on Jan 25nd made improvements as below:
 - This version requires compulsory upgrade and it should finish before the block height reaches 253510th, otherwise your on-chain data might be forked.
 - Network version upgrade and Filecash supports 16GB sector;
 - Filecash plans to support 16GB sector at the block height of 253510(at around 10:00am Jan 25, 2021 Beijing time);

 ##### 16GB sector initiation process
 ```
 # 1.Download verification file